hardhats/vista-install-docs/New/UpdatingAVistASystem.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The best way I have found of doing this is printing a listing of KIDS installs from Fileman in reverse chronological order, and figuring which which VA patches got installed.
+The file where that data resides is (appropriately enough) called ``INSTALL``.
 Here's a sample of how I can do that.
 Note that I am using ``INSTALL START TIME`` as the field to reverse sort (- means reverse sort) in one print but the ``DISTRIBUTION DATE`` in the next print.
 The field ``DISTRIBUTION DATE`` is far more accurate as it gives you the date the KIDS build was produced in the VA; not the date it was installed on your system.